 According to its official website, Muji’s corporate philosophy consists of 3 pillars:

-Today, the brand has 917 Muji stores around the world including 420 in Japan, and has a market value of USD 6.81 billion as of December 2018.
-It opened its first European store in Paris in September 2014 and has 42 stores in Europe and 25 stores in USA and Canada as of April 2019.
-Muji carries more than 7,000 items ranging from clothing and household goods to food and even houses.
+Today, the brand has 970 Muji stores in 31 countries around the world including 479 in Japan.
+It opened its first European store in London in 1991 and has 42 stores in Europe and 19 stores in USA and Canada.
+With an annual turnover of USD 1.7 billion as of August 2020, Muji carries more than 7,000 items ranging from clothing and household goods to food and even houses.
 Every product is designed to be simple, neutral, multi-functional, lasting, and to improve the home experience, from aroma diffusers providing relaxation, to 90-degree socks that don’t slip, to ergonomically designed cushions providing ultimate comfort.

 Muji’s no-brand strategy appeals to a unique group of consumers in the market who are tired of consumerism and prefer a refreshing alternative to traditional branded products.
 With packaging kept to a bare minimum and limited natural colours, its products are aesthetically attractive to customers who prefer unbranded products.
 This is reflected in its corporate vision to “be natural without name, be simple and be earthly”.